ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 sends.
 If a mechanism using this feature wants to send datagrams of a given flow ID in both directions, this frame will need to be exchanged in both directions.

-Note that while this registration MAY be sent using QUIC DATAGRAM frames, endpoints SHOULD instead send it using the RELIABLE_DATAGRAM HTTP/3 frame to ensure it is retransmitted if lost.

 # The H3_DATAGRAM HTTP/3 SETTINGS Parameter {#setting}